-In late 2012, Department of Toxic Substances Control Director Debbie Raphael commissioned an independent review of the Department’s permitting program.
-The decision was part of her commitment, as the Department’s newly appointed director, to fix DTSC’s foundation.
-It also was based on concerns expressed by a variety of stakeholders about the program’s performance.
+In late 2012, the Department of Toxic Substances Control commissioned an independent review of the Department's permitting program.
+The decision was part of DTSC's commitment to fix its foundation.
+It also was based on concerns expressed by a variety of stakeholders about the program's performance.

 The resulting 115-page report, "Permitting Process Review and Analysis," made 20 specific findings and recommendations.
 DTSC has reviewed the report in depth and provided a response to these findings and recommendations.
 Links to the report and the response are located below.

 DTSC's permitting program is an integral part of California's effort to manage hazardous wastes so that they do not pose a risk to public health or the environment.
 The program provides technical review and makes decisions on applications from facilities that want to store, treat or dispose of hazardous waste in California.
 There are 117 facilities in the state that are permitted for these activities.

 Although the broad parameters of the review were developed by DTSC, CPS conducted the review with minimal DTSC oversight.
 To further ensure the review's independence, DTSC invited two respected leaders in the field to serve as outside advisors: Tom McHenry, a Los Angeles-based attorney who specializes in hazardous waste issues, and Bill Magavern, of the Coalition for Clean Air and former executive director for the Sierra Club of California.